 William Cooper was a Yorta Yorta elder born in 1860.
 He spoke for his people in ways that are relevant today.
 In his years as an activist he lived in Footscray and Seddon.

 It was 1933 when William Cooper drew up a petition to King George V seeking a Voice to Parliament.
-He gathered 1800 signatures then politely handed it to the Prime minister who failed to pass it on to the King., In 2014 his grandson brought a copy to Queen Elizabeth.
+He gathered 1800 signatures then politely handed it to the Prime minister who failed to pass it on to the King.
+In 2014 his grandson brought a copy to Queen Elizabeth.

 In 1938, the Sesquicentenary of Colonization, William Cooper called for a Day of Mourning to remind people of Australia’s black history.
-In December of that year, appalled by the Nazi slaughter of Jews on Krystal night William led his people to formally protest at the German Consulate in Melbourne.
+In December of that year, appalled by the Nazi slaughter of Jews on Krystal Night William led his people to formally protest at the German Consulate in Melbourne.
 Jewish leaders have honoured this as First Peoples making a gesture that no other nation in the world had done.

 When you came down from the bridge I would show you that the market is in front, just across the road.
 Nothing posh, whatsoever.
 No frills.
-Authentic Asian of Africa or Middle Eastern food served with pride.
-The vendors ladle out their food in generous helpings and you you carry it to one of the tin table-and-chair setting on the grey cement floor.
+Authentic Asian of Africa of Middle Eastern food served with pride.
+The vendors ladle out their food in generous helpings and you carry it to one of the tin table-and-chair setting on the grey cement floor.